BalloonBox-Inc/polkadot-analytics/PolkaBox.md

 ![](https://github.com/BalloonBox-Inc/polkadot-analytics/blob/main/images/PolkaBox_architecture.png)

 #### Infrastructure Components
 1. **Indexers**: an indexer is a node operator used to extract, transform, and load data from an active blockhain node into a pre-defined schema of tables in a database.
 Since Polkadot is a network of parachains, each with their own metadata, we will build a different indexer for each parachain we want to access.
-Instead of building our indexers from scratch, we will deploy and expand pre-existing open source indexer instances, which have already been built by ongoing projects funded by the Web3Foundation, e.g. [web3go](https://github.com/web3go-xyz)
+Instead of building our indexers from scratch, we will deploy and expand pre-existing open source indexer instances.
+Specifically, we'll use two tools: [SubQuery](https://subquery.network/), a GraphQL API-based blockchain indexer for Polkadot, Kusama, and other parachains, the [web3go](https://github.com/web3go-xyz) indexer instances which are a customized version of the SubQuery framework.
+Web3Go is an ongoing open-source project recipient of a Web3Foundation Grant.

 2. **Database**: PostgreSQL database for storing blockchain + external data